HenestrosaDev/audiotext/README.md

 Besides those directories, there are also these two files in the root (apart from the .gitignore, README.md and LICENSE):

 - `audiotext.spec`: Used to generate a .exe file with [PyInstaller](https://pyinstaller.org/en/stable/).
-Notice that, inside the file, there are is the annotation `PATH TO CUSTOM TKINTER`.
+Notice that, inside the file, there are is the annotation `PATH TO CUSTOMTKINTER`.
 You will have to replace it by the actual path in your computer.
 To get it, you can execute `pip show customtkinter`.
 - `requirements.txt`: Lists the names and versions of each package used to build this project.

 <p align="right">(<a href="#top">back to top</a>)</p>